Clean and Restore Your Oven Racks with Baking Soda and Vinegar

 Why baking soda and vinegar?

-You might be tempted to grab the strongest, most chemical-laden cleaner on the shelf to clean oven racks.
+You might be tempted to grab the strongest, most chemical-laden cleaner on the shelf to clean your oven racks.
 Think about baking soda and vinegar before you do that.
-They’re excellent for cleaning and have a lot of benefits.
+They make the best homemade oven rack cleaner and come with a lot of benefits.

 • Natural cleaning agents – Baking soda and vinegar are free of harsh chemicals and have been trusted for generations.
 They are reliable and effective in household cleaning.